kempisabelmaddie/hackmenu/README.md

    To get your table, tell your number of attendees - **_Speak, "[number of people]."_**

     e.g. "4 people."
-    You will be assigned to a table for 4 people.
+    Your assigned table for 4 people will be highlighted to direct your way.

    ## To navigate between pages
    There are **5** pages in total: HOME Page, SEATING Page, MENU Page, CART ppage and PAYMENT page.